 360 degree feedback in a nutshell

-A 360 degree feedback survey typically provides the following:
+Using a 360 degree feedback software typically covers the following:

 - Measures behaviours and competencies.